 A king's lack of spiritual discernment robbed him of the full potential which God had in store for him.
 His unwillingness to expend sufficient energy to maximize victory deprived him of the opportunity of winning back his kingdom.
 God used the puzzling instructions of a prophet to measure this man's determination.
-The admiration and affection of the king of Israel for the prophet Elisha were clearly visible when he came into the chamber where he lay dying.
-The king leaned over, looked into his face and wept.

 How Does Scripture Illustrate Determination In Expending Whatever Energy Is Necessary?